Introduction

 Other Resources on Other Beliefs: High Level Comparisons

-John Polkinghorne interview (note 26:20min mark about theology and other belief systems) Polkinghorne is a British astronomer who also became a minister and theologian
+John Polkinghorne, Interview.
+At the 26:20min mark, Polkinghorne discusses theology and other belief systems.
+Polkinghorne is a British astronomer who also became a minister and theologian.

-Chris Mooney, The Surprising Links Between Faith and Evolution and Climate Denial - Charted (NY Times, May 20, 2015) interesting as I think the principle of meritocratic-retributive justice standing behind penal substitution is also an influence
+Chris Mooney, The Surprising Links Between Faith and Evolution and Climate Denial - Charted.
+New York Times, May 20, 2015.
+An interesting as I think the principle of meritocratic-retributive justice standing behind penal substitution is also an influence.

 Other Beliefs: Topics: